-- Stipend Each TPL will receive a \$2,200 professional development stipend.
+- Stipend Each TPL teacher will receive a \$2,200 professional development stipend.
 This stipend will be issued at the end of the TPL season.
-Each teacher will also receive a \$353 stipend to pay for University of Colorado (UC) Denver course and tech fees. - Level of Effort The time committed will be approximately 160 hours.
+Each teacher will also receive a \$353 credit to cover the costs of University of Colorado Denver course and tech fees. - Level of Effort The time committed will be approximately 160 hours.
 The level of effort includes the site-based TPL project, teacher research, lesson plan development, and immersion experiences.
-TPLs may spend up to 30 percent of their time experiencing BLM operations, working with the public, and learning about the work of the different divisions within BLM. - Training All TPLs and their HOL site managers will attend a webinar that outlines the elements of the program, including the lesson plan requirement.
+TPL teacher may spend up to 30 percent of their time experiencing BLM operations, working with the public, and learning about the work of the different divisions within BLM.

-- Lesson Plan Each TPL will develop at least one lesson plan for use with students in the outdoor classroom.
-The lesson plan will first reviewed by the HOL site manager for inclusion of BLM resources and accuracy of information.
-At least one lesson will be reviewed by UC Denver staff to provide feedback on the lesson.
-UC Denver will provide all teachers with a rubric for the lesson plan. - Certificate of Completion Each TPL will receive a certificate of completion that can be taken back to the school district and converted into recertification points or units. - Graduate Credit UC Denver will provide the opportunity for teachers to receive graduate credit.
-Tuition payments are included in the program (in addition to the provided stipend).
-Teachers will be provided with information if interested in graduate credit. - Background Check Each BLM hosting office will be required to pay for a basic background check for each TPL. - Project Agreement Each HOL site manager and TPL will outline his/her TPL program requirements on the Project Agreement form that will be provided.
-Project agreements will be signed by the TPL, HOL site manager, school administrator, and BLM field office manager. - Program Evaluation All TPL sites will participate in a program evaluation.
-A Program Evaluation Report form and instructions will be provided to all participating HOL sites.
+- Training All TPL teachers and their HOL site managers will attend a webinar that outlines the elements of the program, including the lesson plan requirement. - Lesson Plan Each TPL will develop at least one lesson plan for use with students in the outdoor classroom.
+The lesson plan will be reviewed by the HOL site manager for inclusion of BLM resources and accuracy of information, and by UC Denver staff for educational quality and effectiveness.
+UC Denver will provide all teachers with a rubric for the lesson plan. - Certificate of Completion Each TPL will receive a certificate of completion that can be taken back to the school district and converted into recertification points or units. - Graduate Credit All TPL teachers will participate in the on-line UC Denver graduate course Experiential Learning in the Parks.
+Tuition payments are covered under the program at no additional cost to TPL teachers. - Background Check If required to access BLM facilities and networks the hosting BLM office will pay for a basic background check for each TPL teacher. - Project Agreement Each HOL site manager and TPL teacher will outline his/her TPL program requirements on the provided Project Agreement form.
+Project agreements will be signed by the TPL teacher, HOL site manager, school administrator, and BLM field office manager.
+Additionally, per national guidance, each teacher will be signed up on a BLM Volunteer Agreement for the duration of the TPL experience. - Program Evaluation All TPL sites will participate in a program evaluation.
+A program evaluation form and instructions will be provided to all participating HOL sites.

-During this experience, TPLs will:
+During this experience, TPL teachers will:

-- Develop content knowledge on their assigned HOL sites and be able to relate that knowledge in their classrooms.
+- Develop content knowledge on their assigned HOL sites and relate that knowledge in their classrooms.
 Content knowledge includes understanding BLM systems and human interaction within these systems.
-Content knowledge also includes first-hand knowledge of the historical/scientific context associated with the human/cultural interactions and the environmental systems within the TPL's assigned site.
-Special consideration will be given to content pertaining to climate, watersheds, invasive species, wildland fire, and energy. - Develop and use important teaching skills, such as critical thinking/ problem solving, communication, collaboration, and creativity. - Create a final project that will meet their needs as well as the needs of the TPL's assigned HOL site.
-The project will incorporate the content knowledge gained by the TPL and can be integrated into the TPL's classroom curriculum. - In addition, teachers pursuing the optional continuing education credit from CU Denver will: - Understand the value of experiential learning and develop the skills necessary to bring experiential learning to the TPL classroom. - Create a video journal capturing their TPL experiences. - Develop grant writing skills to support experiential learning in their classrooms. - Engage in an online learning community with other TPLs to reflect on, analyze, and communicate their TPL experiences.
+Content knowledge also includes first-hand knowledge of the historical/scientific context associated with the human/cultural interactions and the environmental systems within the TPL teachers assigned site.
+Special consideration will be given to content pertaining to climate, watersheds, invasive species, wild land fire, and energy. - Develop and use important teaching skills, such as critical thinking/ problem solving, communication, collaboration, and creativity. - Create a final project that will meet their needs as well as the needs of the assigned HOL site.
+The project will incorporate the content knowledge gained by the teacher and can be integrated into their classroom curriculum. - Understand the value of experiential learning and develop the skills necessary to bring experiential learning to the classroom. - Create video journals capturing their TPL experiences. - Develop grant writing skills to support experiential learning in their classrooms.

+• Engage in an online learning community with other TPL teachers to reflect on, analyze, and communicate their TPL experiences.